droonga/drnbench/README.md

           ...
         }

  2. Setup a Droonga Engine server.
-For example, localhost:3003.
+For example, localhost:23003.
- 3. Run drnbench with the scenario.
+ 3. Run drnbench with the pattern file.

         # cd ~/drnbench
         # RUBYLIB=lib/ bin/drnbench \